laech/laech.github.io/content/posts/2019-07-22-the-principle-of-least-astonishment-and-naming.md

----
-title: The Principle of Least Astonishment, and Naming
+# The Principle of Least Astonishment, and Naming
-date: 2019-07-22
-draft: false
-slug: the-principle-of-least-astonishment-and-naming
----

 The Principle of Least Astonishment states that code should behave in expected ways without hidden surprises.
 The following is an example of